The landscape of Vermont and New Hampshire inspired Maxfield Parrish in 1922 to create the lush, romantic painting Daybreak.

 He studied art for another year at the Drexel Institute of Art, Science and Industry, then embarked on a wildly successful career.

 During the Golden Age of American illustration, artists produced a prodigious amount of fresh, exciting pictures for books and magazines.
 There was little difference between commercial and fine art during the period, roughly lasting from 1880-1920.
 It was triggered by innovations in mass color printing and led by such Brandywine artists as Howard Pyle and N.C.
 Wyeth.

 Successful illustrators achieved celebrity in their day, their names household words.

-Maxfield Parrish was one of them.
+Maxfield Parrish belonged to that group.
 He illustrated greeting cards, advertisements and children's books, including Arabian Nights and Poems of Childhood.
-His work was delivered to millions of homes, appearing on the cover of Harper's Bazaar, Colliers and Scribners Magazine.
+His work arrived in the mailboxes of millions of homes, appearing on the cover of Harper's Bazaar, Colliers and Scribners Magazine.
 His paintings for full-color calendars for Edison-Mazda Lamps sold in the hundreds of thousands, sometimes the millions.
 People often framed them at the end of the year.

 By 1910, he was so successful he was earning more than $100,000 a year in a time when a home could be bought for $2,000.

 Maxfield Parrish was only 28 in 1898 when he and his new wife, Lydia Austin, could afford to build a house in Plainfield, N.H.